Kristina-Shlapakova/Checklist/README.md

 3.4 Check the phone number/email already registered users

-3.5 Check the fields for the max number of symbols
+3.5 Check the fields for the max/min number of symbols

+3.6  The date of birth  select the current year

+3.7 Enter first name in latin, last name in cyrillic